raspberrypilearning/dancing-unicorn-rainbow/en/step_5.md

 [[[rpi-scratch-control-led]]]

-+ To practice controlling your LED, complete the following challenges
++ To practice controlling your LED, complete these challenges:

 --- challenge ---